Presidential transition of Barack Obama: Foreign policy agenda

 Obama also deliberated on how to deal with Iran.
-Outgoing Secretary of State Condoleezza Rice had assembled a coalition of six states—the United Kingdom, France, Germany, Russia, China, and the United States—to confront Iran.
+Outgoing Secretary of State Condoleezza Rice had assembled a coalition of six states—all five members of the United Nations Security Council plus Germany—to confront Iran.
 While the group won approval from the United Nations, Iran largely ignored its demands.
 While Obama had previously advocated carefully planned direct talks with Iran, he was now being seen as likely to build on the current coalition to broker an agreement with Iran.

 In addition, Obama formulated a policy to deal with the U.S. missile defense shield that was under construction in Poland.
 He discussed the matter with both Polish President Lech Kaczyński and Russian President Dmitry Medvedev.
 While his advisors were working on a missile shield policy, his position at that time was simply that one might be deployed if and when it has been "proved to be workable".

-Obama also planned to revoke a series of executive orders enacted by Bush that would have the effect of overturning a practice that many critics have labeled as torture against "detainees."

-This would include requiring the CIA to abide by the Army Field Manual when interrogating prisoners.
+Obama also planned to revoke a series of executive orders enacted by Bush that authorized enhanced interrogation techniques which many critics have labeled as torture against "detainees."
+The revocations would have the effect of requiring the CIA to abide by the Army Field Manual when it interrogated prisoners.
 Resistance was expected, however, from some in the Intelligence Community, regarding the practicality of a complete revocation of these orders.
-He was also hoping to close the detention camp at Guantanamo Bay Naval Base in Cuba, although issues were expected to arise in such a plan because many of the detainees have been held without evidence or have been coerced in their confessions, which would not be admissible in a federal court.
+Obama also hoped to close the detention camp at Guantanamo Bay Naval Base in Cuba, although issues were expected to arise because many of the detainees had been held without evidence or had been coerced in their confessions, which would not be admissible in a federal court.

 A November 20, 2008, Los Angeles Times article stated, "Antiwar groups and other liberal activists are increasingly concerned at signs that Barack Obama's national security team will be dominated by appointees who favored the Iraq invasion...
 'It's astonishing that not one of the 23 senators or 133 House members who voted against the war is in the mix,' said Sam Husseini of the liberal group Institute for Public Accuracy."